The ROI of Curb Appeal: Restriping for Bellingham Retailers

 - Unstructured Parking: Vehicles straddling two spaces, reducing lot capacity by 15-20% during peak hours.

-- Traffic Flow Conflicts: Without clear directional arrows or stop bars, head-on incidents in drive aisles increase.
+- Traffic Flow Conflicts: Without clear directional arrows, head-on incidents in drive aisles increase.

 - Pedestrian Accidents: If a crosswalk is faded, a driver has a plausible legal defense that they "didn't see the zone."
-A single slip-and-fall or vehicle-pedestrian lawsuit can cost tens of thousands in legal fees and settlements—dwarfing the cost of a biannual restriping contract.
+A single lawsuit can dwarf the cost of a biannual restriping contract.

 The "Sunset Drive" Factor: Navigational Efficiency

 Consider the commercial strip along Sunset Drive.
-These lots are often tight, high-turnover environments hosting fast food, retail, and service businesses.
+These lots are often tight, high-turnover environments.

 When parking lines are fresh, drivers park faster and more accurately.
-This increases the "turn rate" of the parking lot—the number of cars that can cycle through a space in an hour.
+This increases the "turn rate" of the parking lot — the number of cars that can cycle through a space in an hour.
 In a high-volume retail environment, efficient parking directly correlates to transaction volume.
-If a customer circles a lot twice because the layout is confusing or people are parked poorly due to invisible lines, they often leave to find an easier option in nearby Mount Vernon or Snohomish County.

 Property managers often delay restriping to save budget, but restriping is arguably the lowest-cost, highest-impact exterior improvement available.